2019 Virginia Beach shooting: Perpetrator

 The perpetrator was identified by the police as 40-year-old DeWayne Antonio Craddock (born DeWayne Antonio Hamilton; October 15, 1978 – May 31, 2019).
-He worked as an engineer in the city's public utilities department until tendering his resignation in an email he sent to city management a few hours before the attack.
+He was born in New Bern, North Carolina and worked as an engineer in the city's public utilities department until tendering his resignation in an email he sent to city management a few hours before the attack.
 Having resigned "within good standing in his department", Craddock still possessed a security pass to enter employee workspaces within the building at the time of the attack.
 In the days prior to the shooting, he was alleged to have been involved in physical scuffles with fellow city employees and threatened with disciplinary action.
 However, the city manager said that when Craddock resigned, he "had no issues of discipline ongoing".